neshapiro/notes/fem/sarah_drasner_design_for_developers/overview.md

 ## General Notes

-Think about things separately.
+- Think about things separately.
 Layout vs colors vs typography, etc.
+- Don't start designs in the browser.
+Separate your designs from your development.
+Development puts you in problem solving mode which can be detrimental to your designs.
-Fun fact - Sarah's favorite period for prints is the edo period, hence her twitter name [@sarahedo](https://twitter.com/sarah_edo)
+- Fun fact: Sarah's favorite period for prints is the edo period, hence her twitter name [@sarahedo](https://twitter.com/sarah_edo)